Kalanag (magician): End of the war

-Towards the end of the war, Schreiber mediated between the Allies and wanted SS men, who offered free access to the legendary stolen gold, which is officially largely lost.
-Later, when the military police Schreiber wanted to arrest on the Bavaria site, this appeared in the presence of high American military who protected him.
-As president of the Magic Circle, he was deposed and received from the Allies a professional ban.
-After a denazification process Schreiber fled to the British occupation zone to Hamburg, where he lived with a magic friend who was known as the "king of the black market" and was later convicted of diamond smuggling with a Swiss magician.
+Towards the end of the war, Schreiber mediated between the Allies and wanted SS men, who offered free access to the legendary stolen Nazi gold, which is officially largely lost.
+Later, when the military police wanted to arrest Schreiber on the Bavaria site, he appeared in the presence of high-ranking American military officers who protected him.
+He was deposed as president of the Magic Circle and received a professional ban from the Allies.
+After a denazification process, Schreiber fled to the British occupation zone to Hamburg, where he lived with a magic friend who was known as the "king of the black market" and was later convicted of diamond smuggling with a Swiss magician.

 Postwar career

-Since Schreiber had a professional ban in his previous profession, he turned his hobby into a profession in 1947 – at a time when the postwar period was turning into a postwar boom or economic miracle.
+Since Schreiber had a professional ban on his previous profession, he turned his hobby into a profession in 1947 – at a time when the postwar period was turning into a postwar boom or economic miracle.
 With the support of former Tobis people, he entertained British occupation soldiers with his Kalanag revue, consisting of elaborate illusions and lightly dressed showgirls.

-The most famous numbers included, among others, the Magic Bar dating back to Jean Eugène Robert-Houdin and made famous by David Devant, where the whole idea of a single pitcher was served on demand, as well as for special tricks the saying "And we'll do it all with water from India" poured a spurt of water out of a never-ending carafe on the stage.
+The most famous numbers included, among others, the Magic Bar dating back to Jean Eugène Robert-Houdin and made famous by David Devant, where throughout the show out of a single pitcher different drinks were served on demand, as well as after special tricks saying "And we'll do it all with water from India" he poured a spurt of water out of a never-ending carafe onto the stage.
 As the highlight of each performance, he had a car disappear from the brightly lit stage following an idea by Howard Thurston.
 An important element of his shows was always his wife and partner Gloria de Vos (Anneliese Voss).
-As his assistant, with the degree of sex appeal and dancer allowed for the time, she gave each performance a special shine.
+As his assistant, with the degree of sex appeal allowed for the time, she gave each performance a special shine.
 Exoticism was also provided by a cheetah appearing in a box.

 Officially it was never known how Schreiber had financed the elaborate show in post-war Germany from scratch.
-Alone the costs for the disappearing car amounted to the then astronomical sum of 10.000, - DM.
-Magicians like Janos Bartl or Fredo Marvelli, whom Schreiber had badly harmed during the time of the national socialism, called for the boycott of his shows.
+Alone the costs for the disappearing car amounted to the then extraordinary sum of 10.000, - DM.
+Magicians like Janos Bartl or Fredo Marvelli, whom Schreiber had badly harmed during the time of national socialism, called for the boycott of his shows.